maryu0/Portfolio/README.md

 ### Project 2: [Pick-Me Game]

 - **Description:** Pick-Me is a fun and interactive game where players test their reflexes and decision-making skills.
-Built as a project to enhance my understanding of game development, it features engaging gameplay, dynamic visuals, and user-friendly controls.
+Built as a project to enhance my understanding of game development, it features engaging game play, dynamic visuals, and user-friendly controls.
 This project helped me deepen my knowledge of JavaScript for DOM manipulation and event handling.
 - **Technologies Used:** HTML, CSS, JavaScript
 - **Link:** [Pick-Me Game](https://maryu0.github.io/pick-me-game/)